Green-Kite/ytzero/README.md

 - **Watch later buckets** - schedule videos for Today, Tonight, Tomorrow, Tomorrow evening, or Weekend.
 - **Archive flow** - reject videos, restore them later, and keep the main feed clean.
 - **Watch history and progress** - record watched videos and resume partially watched videos.
+- **Liked videos** - mark videos as liked and browse them from a dedicated view.
 - **Tags** - tag videos and channels; channel tags are inherited by their videos.
 - **Automatic tag rules** - apply tags by matching title or description text.
 - **Filter rules** - automatically reject matching videos, or keep only matching videos for selected channels.
 - **User playlists** - create local playlists, choose icons, add videos manually, and populate playlists with rules.
 - **Child lock** - protect settings with a 6-digit PIN so channel, filter, tag, playlist, and display configuration cannot be changed without unlocking.
 - **Channel pages** - browse regular videos, Shorts, public playlists, channel metadata, and channel-specific tags.
-- **Theather view** - distraction-light player layout for watching.
+- **Theater view** - distraction-light player layout for watching.
 - **Internationalization** - English and Polish UI, with saved user preference.
 - **Player preferences** - captions, player language, caption language, preferred quality, and Shorts visibility.
+- **Custom display** - rename the app, change grid density, show or hide top channels, and reorder or hide sidebar items.
 - **Shorts tab** - dedicated Shorts view that shows only Shorts from channels you follow.
 Filterable by tag, just like the main feed.
 Watched Shorts are marked in the grid so you always know where you left off.
 - **Shorts player** - a full-screen vertical player for browsing Shorts one at a time.
 Navigate with on-screen arrows, keyboard arrow keys, or swipe.
 Space pauses and resumes.
 The next and previous Shorts are preloaded in the background for instant playback.
 Controls are hidden so the video fills the screen without distraction.
 - **SponsorBlock** - optional integration with [SponsorBlock](https://sponsor.ajay.app) to automatically skip sponsored segments, intros, outros, interaction reminders, and more.
 Configurable per category.
+- **Temporary videos** - open videos from YouTube search even when they are not from followed channels, then review or clear them later.
+- **Application logs** - inspect recent backend logs from the settings UI.
 - **Image cache** - local thumbnail and image cache for faster repeat loads.

 ## Screens